 Parking Lot Accidents Are the Top Cause of Fleet Vehicle Damage

 Research shows that parking lots are hazardous places.
 Parking lot accidents are the most common cause of fleet vehicle damage, according to PHH Arval research.
-Parking lot collisions represent a significant percent of total accidents.
+Parking lot collisions represent a significant percentage of total accidents.
 Recent numbers by the Insurance Institute for Highway Safety (IIHS) show that 20% of all vehicle accidents happen in parking lots.

 Parking Safety Tips

 The following strategies for safe parking have been compiled from industry sites and insurance providers.

 - Stay alert and scan the area.
 Use your mirrors or rear-view cameras.

 - Drive slow.
 Obey posted speed limits and signs.

 - When parking, keep distance between your vehicle and others.

 - Reverse park into the parking space.